shippingport/intune-remediations/README.md

 ## Remediations included

 ### Toast-uptime-remediation
-Sends a toast notification using BuntToast to the currently logged in user that their computer's uptime has exceeded 7 days.
+Sends a toast notification using BurntToast to the currently logged in user that their computer's uptime has exceeded 7 days.
 The toast notification allows the user to snooze for up to 4 hours, and forces a reboot after that.
 Requires PowerShell 5.1 or later.

 The function *Invoke-AsCurrentUser* from the PS module *RunAsUser* requires running as NT AUTHORITY\SYSTEM.
 You can use the SysInternals utility PsExec to run PowerShell as this user for testing purposes, eg.: